chrisburnell/chrisburnell.com/_posts/articles/2019-03-04-sparkline-sound-off.md

 Now that we have established a way of translating each unitless value in our sparkline into a pitch, let’s get a bit more musical and start mapping to a Major Pentatonic scale.

-Without going into gory detail, [which you can read about here](https://en.wikipedia.org/wiki/Pentatonic_scale){:rel="external"} ([even more reading if you’re interested](){:rel="external"}), this type of scale is nice because between any two notes of the scale there exists harmony.
+Without going into gory detail, [which you can read about here](https://en.wikipedia.org/wiki/Pentatonic_scale) ([even more reading if you’re interested]()), this type of scale is nice because between any two notes of the scale there exists harmony.
 This means that no matter what notes are <q>chosen</q> by the sparkline data, a mostly-pleasant tune will come back.

 As opposed to a chromatic scale where notes are a semi-tone apart, a major pentatonic scale follows a pattern of whole-tones and semi-tones, which we’ll implement inside an array, each value representing one semi-tone step: